Dvergar/PyxelEdit-Map-Importer/README.md

 PyxelEdit-Map-Importer
 ======================

-Map importer for Pyxel Edit (free version 0.2.22c)
+Haxe map importer for **Pyxel Edit** (free version 0.2.22c)

 # Usage

 * Export your map *File > Export tilemap as XML...*
 * Export your tileset *File > Export tileset...*

-make use of the PyxelEdit-Map-Importer tools with `import pmi.PyxelMapImporter`
+Make use of the PyxelEdit-Map-Importer tools with `import pmi.PyxelMapImporter`

 ## Loading the map
 Assuming you're not necessarily using any graphical framework (server for example) :